Muscle hypertrophy is a confusing subject.

 There’s truth here—cardio does indeed interfere with muscle hypertrophy—but it’s not that cut-and-dried.

-A good illustration of the first point is found in a study conducted by scientists at the University of São Paulo.
+Good evidence of the first point can be found in a study conducted by scientists at the University of São Paulo.

 To see how doing cardio before heavy strength training affected muscle growth, the researchers split 10 men into 3 groups:

-While this study didn’t measure muscle growth, due to many of the reasons we’ve discussed in this article, it’s very likely that the first group would also gain significantly more muscle and strength if this experiment were played out over a longer period of time.
+This study didn’t measure muscle growth, but due much of what we’ve discussed in this article, it’s reasonable to assume the first group would also gain significantly more muscle and strength if this experiment were played out over a longer period of time.

 As to the second point—the disruption of cell signaling—working out produces a cascade of cellular, genetic, and hormonal changes to repair the damaged muscle fibers and make your muscles bigger, stronger, and better able to deal with future bouts of training (tension).